syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ## Control style resource dictionaries

-Each control has a control style resource dictonary, in which the actual mapping between the keys declared in common theme resource dictionary and mapping between the properties of the control are done.
+Each control has a control style resource dictionary, in which the actual mapping between the keys declared in common theme resource dictionary and mapping between the properties of the control are done.

 Both the common theme resource dictionary and the control style resource dictionaries need to be merged for the controls used in application to apply theme.

 ## Merging theme dictionaries

-You can merge the resource dictonaries in the following two ways.
+You can merge the resource dictionaries in the following two ways.

 ### Manual merging